A. Executive Summary

-In 2013 the Congolese migrant stock according to destination country was reported to be as follows: 266,319 emigrants to the Republic of Congo, 175,738 to Rwanda, 169,074 to Uganda, 148,852 to Burundi, and 62,172 to France.
-In 2019 the total percentage of Congolese working-age migrants was 71.4%, with 1.7 million people who could be potentially employed or self-employed, especially in the informal sector (where migrants mostly find an occupation), but also in light and heavy industry, health care, and retail businesses.
-Unfortunately, no accurate data is available as far as unemployed migrants are concerned.
-The 2009 Human Development Report shows that 35.5% of Congolese emigrants have a tertiary education, 32.5% a secondary or post-secondary education, and 25% have less than secondary education.
+In 2019 the total percentage of Congolese working-age migrants was 71.4%, with 1.7 million people potentially employed or self-employed, especially in the informal sector (where migrants mostly find an occupation), but also in other departments, like light and heavy industry, health care, and retail businesses.

 VI.
 National Legal Framework

-So far, the Democratic Republic of Congo has accepted international conventions regarding migration, including the UN Convention on the Status of Refugees (1956) and the 1967 Protocol, the 1969 OAU Refugee convention, the International Convention on the Protection of the Rights of All Migrant Workers and Members of their Families (1993), the UN Convention against Transnational Organized Crime (1996), the Protocols against the Smuggling of Migrants and Human Trafficking (2005), and the Kampala Convention on IDPs in Africa (2016).
-Additionally, the government of the DRC has signed the International Covenant on Economic, Social, and Cultural Rights; the International Covenant on Civil and Political Rights (1976); and the 1990 Convention on the Rights of the Child.
+The Democratic Republic of the Congo is a party to the 1951 Convention Relating to the Status of Refugees and its 1967 Protocol.
+However, it has not yet acceded to the 1954 Convention relating to the Status of Stateless Persons and the 1961 Convention on the Reduction of Statelessness.
+The DRC is a party to the 1969 OAU Refugee Convention, the 1993 International Convention on the Protection of the Rights of All Migrant Workers and Members of their Families, the UN Convention against Transnational Organized Crime (1996), the Protocols against the Smuggling of Migrants and Human Trafficking (2005), and the Kampala Convention on IDPs in Africa (2016).
+Additionally, it has signed the International Covenant on Economic, Social, and Cultural Rights; the International Covenant on Civil and Political Rights (1976); and the 1990 Convention on the Rights of the Child.